jmarshrossney/plankton_ml/CONTRIBUTING.md

 * Please contribute a test that covers your changes
 * Please provide brief instructions to a reviewer about how to exercise your code

+## TODO

+* add a friendly reference for relative beginners on pull requests / git workflow with a link to a Discussion where UKCEH people can come with queries
+* add a reference on good style for git commit messages
+* link to examples of projects with reasonable test coverage

 Thank you for thinking about contributing <3